booorayan/oclapi2/README.md

 ## Security and Server Hardening

-To ensure security of the api and the instance, strict security group rules were enforced.
+- To ensure security of the api and the instance, strict security group rules were enforced.

-Only the ports that required inbound access were exposed externally, limiting the risk of attack from several ports.
+- Only the ports that required inbound access were exposed externally, limiting the risk of attack from several ports.
+- The ssh port was changed from the default port 22 to another port, limiting brute force attacks
+- Access was limited to using only private keys as opposed to password login.
+- Application is run by a user with no root privileges.